SDG-Den/SDG-GLYPHS/docs/SDG-GLYPHS/202-recording.md

 `sdgglyphs --record`

-The recording grid shows 7 labelled anchor points (A–G) connected by axis-aligned and diagonal edges, plus 17 intermediate points.
-When you draw, the stroke is **snapped** to the nearest grid nodes and routed through the graph via breadth-first search.
-This produces clean, repeatable glyph definitions.
+The recording grid shows connection points for drawing precise, repeatable glyph definitions.
+When you draw, the stroke is snapped to the nearest grid points to produce clean, structured shapes.

-Use this mode for precise, structured glyphs.
+Use this mode for precise glyphs.

 ## Freehand recording

 `sdgglyphs --record-freehand`

 Same grid layout, but strokes are kept as-is without snapping.
-No anchor-point graph is shown.
+No connection points are shown.

 Use this mode for organic shapes (e.g. handwritten letters, symbols).